On Galois cohomology of unipotent algebraic groups over local fields: Main theorem

-We now recall the following result of Oesterl\'e (see [Oe, Chap.
-IV, 2.2]), which is used frequently in the sequel. \begin{lemma} Let G be a linear algebraic group defined over a field k and U a normal unipotent algebraic subgroups of $G$ defined over k.
+We now recall the following result of Oesterl\'e (see \cite[Chapter IV, 2.2]{Oe}). \begin{lemma} Let $G$ be a linear algebraic group defined over a field $k$ and $U$ a normal unipotent algebraic subgroups of $G$ defined over $k$.
 Then the canonical map

 is surjective. \end{lemma}